-Wine event organizer overwhelmed at a crowded trade tasting floor, managing exhibitors and the logistics of a busy event
+Wine event organizer overwhelmed at a crowded trade tasting floor, managing exhibitors and the logistics of a busy wine event

 The Quiet Logistics Problem Every Wine Event Director Knows